piotrmurach/tty-progressbar/README.md

 ### 4.4 Unicode

-The format string as well as `:complete`, `:head` and `:incompelte` configuration options can contain Unicode characters that aren't monospaced.
+The format string as well as `:complete`, `:head` and `:incomplete` configuration options can contain Unicode characters that aren't monospaced.

 For example, you can specify complete bar progression character to be Unicode non-monospaced: